numpy/numpy/doc/source/reference/simd/simd-optimizations.rst

-- **(C) Wrapping**: This is the approach taken by NumPy's infrastructure, which has proved to be sufficiently flexible in order to compile a single source multiple times with different **C** definitions and flags that affect on the code paths.
-The process is achieved by creating a temporary **C** source for each required optimization that related to the additional optimization, which contains the declarations of the **C** definitions and including the involved source via the **C** directive **#include**.
+- **(C) Wrapping**: This is the approach taken by NumPy's infrastructure, which has proved to be sufficiently flexible in order to compile a single source multiple times with different **C** definitions and flags that affect the code paths.
+The process is achieved by creating a temporary **C** source for each required optimization that related to the additional optimization, which contains the declarations of the **C** definitions and includes the involved source via the **C** directive **#include**.
 For more clarification take a look at the following code for AVX512F :